bingeli1212/nitrile-preview/doc/DOC-diagram.md

     array a = (1+2*I) (2+1*I) 2 (I)
     argand-dot &a_1

-Note that for an array or a list of numbers of Complex number nature, the range-expression is always possible to express a range of complex numbers, rather having to list them manually one at a time.
-In the following example a total of 12 numbers will be added to an array named 'a', where the first number is 0, and the last number (1+2*I), and the rest 10 numbers evenly distributed between the first and last number.
+The spread-expression is always possible to express a list of complex numbers scattered over a range.
+In the following example a total of 12 numbers will be added to an array named 'a', where the first number is 0, and the last number (1+2*I), and the rest 10 numbers scattered evenly between these two numbers.

-    array a = [0|10|1+2*I]
+    array a = 0!10!1+2*I
     argand-dot &a

+The range-expression could also be used to add a range numbers.
+In the following example the array of 'a' would have had four numbers that are 1, 4, 7, 10, as the range-expression below expresses that the first number being 1, the second number being 4, and the third number having the same increment between the first and the second.
+This were to continue until it goes over the last number, in which case the number is to be discarded and the whole process stop.

+    array a = 1~4~10
+    argand-dot &a

+Note that due the constrains of the computing resources the spread-expression and range-expression has each imposed a hard limit of 2048 which is the maximum numbers the list can hold.

 # The "group" command